jonathanrfisher1/card-connectors-guide/Card-Actions.md

-Actions are invoked on a connector by POSTing form data to one of its action endpoints.
+Card actions are invoked on a connector by POSTing form data to one of its action endpoints.

 For example, in our Weather sample, the action to update the current temperature is invoked thus: